Select your cookie preferences

 You can use an AMI only in the AWS Region in which it was created.
 If you need to launch instances with the same configuration in multiple Regions, you can create an AMI in one Region and then copy your AMI to additional Regions.

-To prevent an instance from being used temporarily, you can disable the AMI.
-After you disable an AMI, you can't use it to launch new instances.
-After you enable the AMI, you can use it to launch instances again.
-Note that deregistering an AMI does not affect the instances that you already launched from the AMI.
+To temporarily prevent an AMI from being used, you can disable it.
+When an AMI is disabled, it can't be used to launch new instances.
+However, if you re-enable the AMI, it can be used to launch instances again.
+Note that disabling an AMI doesn't affect existing instances that have already been launched from it.

 When you no longer require an AMI, you can deregister it.
 After you deregister an AMI, you can't use it to launch new instances.
 Note that deregistering an AMI does not affect the instances that you already launched from the AMI.